 I restained the top and sealed using Rust-Oleum Spar Varnish.
 I followed the directions using the spar varnish and my advice is to let each coat dry overnight before applying the next coat.
 I used 3 coats.
 The sink and faucet were purchased from Home Depot.

-I used General Finishes Milk Paint in Basil and sealed with brown wax.
+I used General Finishes Milk Paint in Basil and sealed it with a brown wax.
 I love how much character this vanity gives the bathroom.
 So much better than the pressed cabinet crap that was here before.

 This antique dresser was my M-I-L’s and I used Howards Restore a finish in walnut.
 It was in desperate need of some moisture.
 It shows many years of use and I love it just the way it is!